kuler90/setup-unity/README.md

 ## Known issues

  - Installing `android` module with childs modules may freeze on macOS.
+Recommended to use with [`timeout-minutes`](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepstimeout-minutes).
  - Workflow may fail with `System.IO.IOException: No space left on device` on GitHub-hosted Ubuntu.
 Setting `install-path: /mnt` can fix the problem.

 ## Example usage